 Choose an element and describe how its atomic number, mass number, and atomic mass in grams amu provide information about its structure.

-If an atom has 12 protons and 15 neutrons, what is its mass number?
-Explain how you calculated this.
+If an atom has 12 protons and 15 neutrons, calculate its mass number?.

 What is an atomic mass unit (amu), and why is it important in chemistry?
 Give an example of how it is used to compare the atomic masses of different atoms to measure atomic masses.